encryptedninja/command-center/README.md

-# Welcome to the Command-Center!
+# Welcome to the Command-Center 2.0!

 ## There are so many tools, commands and switches... it's easy to confuse them!
 I made this repo so you can quickly search for the right ones when needed.